LoyAngel/vue3-uni-persona5/README.md

     > my (Folder for the personal center page)
     > persona (Folder for the Persona page)
     > strategy (Folder for the strategy page)
-  > services (Contains the services of the project)
+  > services (Contains the services of the project, including some API requests)
-  > stores (Contains the state management of the project)
+  > stores (Contains the state management of the project, pinia is used)
     > module (Contains specific state modules)
   > static (Contains static resources)
   > types (Contains the type declarations of the project)